 This recipe is for when you are feeling down and out.
 It will make your spirits soar and instantly put a bounce in your steps.
 You will need:

-- In equal parts, bergamot, melissa (lemon balm) and rosemary EOs
+- In equal parts, bergamot, melissa (lemon balm) and rosemary essential oils

-Mix the EOs and store in a dark glass bottle or soak the wick of a personal inhaler in the blend and take a few whiffs when you are feeling sluggish and exhausted.
+Mix the essential oils and store in a dark glass bottle or soak the wick of a personal inhaler in the blend and take a few whiffs when you are feeling sluggish and exhausted.
 The blend can also be used for diffusion or for steam inhalation.

 3. Blend to get the heat back in between the sheets